secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 > While the frontend allows you to reset and click the '+' button to increment the counter, the contract's state is unchanged because we haven't "wired" the frontend to the backend contract yet.

-If you haven't already launched this box in a Gitpod workspace, or setup your local environment, follow the "Getting Started" steps [here](https://github.com/secretuniversity/secret-counter-vuejs-box/blob/main/README.md).

-At this point you've setup your _Secret Counter Box_ workspace including:
+At this point your _Secret Counter Box_ workspace should be setup and includes:

-* the developer environment
-* started a `LocalSecret` blockchain instance
+* a running `LocalSecret` blockchain instance
-* created and deployed your smart contract to `LocalSecret`
+* an initial version of the _Secret Counter_ contract has been uploaded to `LocalSecret`
-* and finally, starting the VueJS web application: _Simple Secret Counter_.
+* and _Simple Secret Counter_ has been launched, which includes this tutorial

-At this point, you should have the following three terminal windows open in your local environment:
+You should have the following three terminal windows open in your local environment:

 1. `LocalSecret` - the first terminal shows the blockchain starting up and producing blocks
 2. `Secret Box Workspace` - the 2nd terminal is where your contract gets compiled, deployed, and is the window you'll use to enter commands as you go through this tutorial
-3. `Secret Box Frontend` - the 3rd terminal is where your application server is launched, after the local network is running and the _Secret Counter_ contract has been created
+3. `Secret Box Frontend` - the 3rd terminal is where your application server is launched, after `LocalSecret` is running and the _Secret Counter_ contract has been created

 ## Contract Architecture